diekruecke/esphome_templates/README.md

 Hier könnten ihre Spezifikationen stehen :-D

-## Instructions

-1. Use this repo template to [generate](https://github.com/esphome/esphome-project-template/generate) your own repository.
-   - Make sure to check `Include all branches` so that GitHub Pages is automatically enabled.
-2. Clone your new repository.
 3. Add your project specific YAML configuration(s) along with the contents of the `project-template-....yaml` files, taking note of the comments in this template file and name accordingly.
 4.
     a.
 Update [.github/workflows/publish.yml](.github/workflows/publish.yml) to contain your own YAML config filename(s).